 Teams will first compete at the AIChE Western Regional Conference in Spring, and the top three cars of the regional conference will compete at the AIChE National Conference in the following Fall.
 We hope that you will be a part of our team!
 We are looking for passionate individuals who are interested in our project, no experience necessary.
 If you have any questions, concerns, or would like to join the team, please email the Chem-E-Car project managers Brian Li at email@example.com and Clark Wey at firstname.lastname@example.org.

 Come check out our lab at Engineering Tower 821!

 ChemE Car Team 2020-2021 Co-Project Manager - Brian Li Co-Project Manager - Clark Wey Chemical Lead - Eddie Miranda Chemical Lead - Giselle Meraz Chemical Lead - Patrick Yang Chemical Lead - Wendy Hao Controls and I&E Lead - Dominic Morquecho Mechanical Lead - Margarette Strong

-Chem-E-Car at UCI would like to thank the National Fuel Cell Research Center for collaborating with the team and donating their time and resources to create a hydrogen fuel cell for the team!
+Chem-E-Car at UCI would like to thank the National Fuel Cell Research Center for collaborating with the team and donating their time and resources in creating a hydrogen fuel cell and assisting in the aluminum air cell.